-John Thimsen is the Global VP of Engineering for Qualtrics.
+John Thimsen is CTO & Global Head of Engineering for Qualtrics.
 He’s been with the company since early 2015, and has grown the Engineering organization from 50 to 350 in that time frame.

 Prior to Qualtrics, he spent 10 years at Amazon in various roles, most recently as an Engineering Director on the Amazon Echo team where he responsible for the Alexa software organization.
 Prior to Amazon, he worked at Microsoft, Openwave Systems, and Active Voice Corporation in hands-on engineering roles.
 A common thread in John’s career is building large-scale, web-based products.
 Working at Qualtrics is a continuation of that trend, as Qualtrics’ XM Platform helps companies manage the core experiences that matter.

 John has a Bachelor’s Degree in Computer Engineering from the University of Washington.

 Edward Kim is the co-founder and the CTO of Gusto.
 He currently oversees all engineering and software development at Gusto.
 Prior to co-founding Gusto, Edward was the CEO and co-founder of Picwing, a Y Combinator startup and photo-printing platform.
 Before founding Picwing, Edward worked as a senior project engineer at Volkswagen Group of America Electronics Research Lab, where he led research and development for cloud-based navigation and speech recognition systems for Volkswagen and Audi.

 Edward is also the developer of several award-winning Android apps that have generated more than $1 million in revenue.
 Edward holds bachelor’s and master’s degrees in electrical engineering from Stanford University.